Eyelash lifts: Process, benefits and risks

 Does eyelash tinting enhance an eyelash lift?

 Eyelash tinting is a 15-minute procedure, during which semi-permanent dye is painted onto the eyelashes to make them look thicker, darker and fuller.
 Like regular hair dye, lash tinting lasts about three to six weeks.
-It is said to be particularly striking on those with naturally blonde or red lashes.

 There are currently no production or use standards for the dyes used in eyelash tinting, and no dyes are FDA-approved specifically for the purpose of lash tinting.